soonann/travel-app-backend/README.md

 Furthermore, the main branch does not have the AWS Cognito API implemented, this is to facilitate faster testing of the endpoints locally.

-To see a version with the AWS Cognito API implemented, you can refer to the `production` branch.
+To see a version with the AWS Cognito API implemented, you can refer to the <a href="https://github.com/soonann/travel-app-backend/tree/production">production</a> branch.

 ### Prerequisites
 To be able to run this project, you will need to install: